Literature

 Books About Artists: Book cover of Lust for Life by Irving Stone, originally published in 1934, Cornerstone Digital, 2015.
 Amazon.

 Since its initial publication in 1934, Irving Stone’s Lust For Life has been a critical success, a multimillion-copy bestseller, and the basis for an Academy Award-winning movie.
-The novel traces the life of Dutch artist, Vincent Van Gogh, from his auspicious beginnings as an art dealer in London to his death at age 37 in Auvers in 1890.
+The novel traces the life of Dutch artist, Vincent van Gogh, from his auspicious beginnings as an art dealer in London to his death at age 37 in Auvers in 1890.
 The book is considered a “biographical novel” because, although it is rooted in fact, the author has fictionalized certain details, as well as dialogue that can only be imagined.
 Stone, however, had quite an advantage when writing Lust for Life.
-He had at his disposal the massive three volume set of The Complete Letters of Vincent Van Gogh.
+He had at his disposal the massive three volume set of The Complete Letters of Vincent van Gogh.
 Van Gogh, after all, was not only one of the greatest painters in history, but also one of most prolific and eloquent writers of letters.
 When reading Lust for Life, one can easily find Van Gogh’s own words liberally sprinkled throughout the book, giving a depth of insight into his art and philosophy that no author could ever dream up in a work of pure fiction.

 2. Mad Enchantment: Claude Monet and the Painting of the Water Lilies by Ross King

 Mad Enchantment tells the full story behind the creation of Monet’s Water Lilies, as the horrors of World War I came ever closer to Paris and Giverny, and a new generation of younger artists, led by Henri Matisse and Pablo Picasso, were challenging the achievements of Impressionism.
 By early 1914, French newspapers were reporting that Monet, by then 73 and one of the world’s wealthiest, most celebrated painters, had retired his brushes.
 He had lost his beloved wife, Alice, and his eldest son, Jean.
-His famously acute vision – what Paul Cezanne called “the most prodigious eye in the history of painting” – was threatened by cataracts.
+His famously acute vision—what Paul Cézanne called “the most prodigious eye in the history of painting”—was threatened by cataracts.
 And yet, despite ill health, self-doubt, and advancing age, Monet began painting again on a more ambitious scale than ever before.
-Linking great artistic achievement to the personal and historical dramas unfolding around it, Ross King presents the most intimate and revealing portrait of an iconic figure in world culture – from his lavish lifestyle and tempestuous personality to his close friendship with the fiery war leader Georges Clemenceau, who regarded the Water Lilies as one of the highest expressions of the human spirit.

 3. Michelangelo and the Pope’s Ceiling by Ross King